Structuring the SOP

 The Statement of Purpose (SoP) is the most important document in your college application.
 (But what is it?)It is the one place that allows you to convince the evaluator that you are worth a place in the course.
 Also remember, that each evaluator has seen hundreds of SoPs.
 Therefore, think of it as an opportunity to give a monologue (!) to someone who is interested, but tired, kind of like the lecture after the lunch break.

-The key to structuring the SoP is to make it interesting while emphasizing on your credibility and fit with the program.
+The key to structuring a successful SoP is to make it interesting while emphasizing on your credibility and fit with the program.
 Crafting a good SoP therefore requires a good understanding of the various persuasion frameworks that research has thrown up, and using them to tell your story in an interesting manner.
-The SoP is the document you use to show the evaluator that the trees (your achievements) are part of a greater forest (the goal of your life).
+The SoP is the document you use to show the evaluator that the trees (your achievements) are part of a greater forest (thegoal of your life).

-Therefore, like all good stories, your SoP needs to follow the story arc and establish an opening, create a backstory, a climax, and end with the resolution.
+Therefore, like all good stories, your SoP needs to follow the story arc by establishing an opening, creating a backstory, building to a climax, and ending with the resolution.
 So in the context of the SoP:

 Opening – A one-line summary of what drives you

 Backstory – What have you achieved till date

 Climax – What you want to do in your life